abenton/deep-dmr/README.md

 - *annotation_names*: list of different annotation names associated with each document
 - *annotation_dicts*: maps annotation name to an index-to-feature name dictionary
 - *annotations*: dictionary of model parameters along with document supervision.
-  In the synthetic data, the document-level supervision is in "descriptor".
+  In the synthetic data, the document-level supervision is under the "descriptor" field.

 ## Contact Information ##